Enfield Shaker Village History

 This drawing, by Preston Maynard, depicts the community’s physical site as it looked in the 1880s.
 It was produced in 1978 as part of the Historic American Buildings Survey (HABS) that resulted in the placement of the Enfield Shaker Village on the National Register of Historic Places as a Historic District in 1979.

 In 1923, after 130 years of farming, manufacturing, and productive existence, declining membership forced the Shakers to close their community and put it up for sale.
 In 1927, the Shakers sold the site to the Missionaries of Our Lady of La Salette, an order of Catholic priests, ensuring the continued tradition of spiritual, communal life on the site.
 The La Salettes also continued the very active agricultural use of the site as well as establishing a seminary and high school here.
-In 1985 the property changed hands again when the remaining buildings and grounds were purchased by a group of private investors.
+In 1985, the portion of the property known to the Shakers as the Church Family changed hands again when the remaining buildings and grounds were purchased by a group of private investors.
+In 2023, the La Salette Order sold the last of its property, known to the Shakers as the North Family, to Enfield Shaker Museum.

 Enfield Shaker Museum (Since 1986)